Fovea/jackbone/README.md

 Summary
 -------

 Jackbone is a utility library that aims to structure the development of rich HTML5 applications using JQuery Mobile, by extending the Backbone framework.
 It heavily relies on Backbone, offering specialized classes for your **views** and **router**.
-Additionaly, it defines a **controller** interface, provide a **view manager** that takes care of handing life and death of the Views and Controllers of your application.
+Additionaly, it defines a **controller** interface, provide a **view manager** that handles life and death of the Views and Controllers of your application.

 Licence
 -------